tanishq9609-alt/Hypenex-AI-operating-system/RESEARCH_MASTER_PROMPT.md

 ---

-## SESSION CONTINUITY
+## SESSION CONTINUITY (CREDIT-SAFE CHECKPOINTING)

+This research process may span multiple conversations if a session ends before all stages are complete.
+To make progress resumable, checkpoints are saved to `SESSION_STATE.md`.

 The research process must maintain frequent checkpoints throughout execution.

 Do not wait until the completion of an entire stage before saving progress.

-After every meaningful sub-step, create a checkpoint that records:

-- What has been completed.
+At the end of every completed stage (after it passes Red Team review), output a "SESSION STATE UPDATE" block and save it to `SESSION_STATE.md`, containing:

-- What evidence has been collected.
+- What has been completed (stages completed).
-- What conclusions have been reached.
-- What assumptions have been identified.
+- The next stage to run.
+- A compact summary of validated Facts, Assumptions, and Recommendations locked in so far — not the full research text, just enough for a new conversation to resume without repeating completed work.
-- What questions remain unresolved.
+- What questions or Red Team concerns remain unresolved.
-- What step should happen next.

 Checkpoint after each major research activity, including: